 If the last submitted proposal is declared then not-eligible or fails the thresholds of the evaluation, the rest of proposals will not be considered for evaluation in any case.

-20 January 2021 at 12.00 (noon) CET.
+23 November 2021 at 05:00 pm CET.
 There will not be deadline extensions unless a major problem, caused by DAPSI and not by the proposers, makes the system unavailable.

 Yes.
 The proposals information will be shared within the DAPSI Consortium and DAPSI Advisory Board and other NGI projects to assure the avoidance of double-funding and operational capacity.
 A summary of the proposals and the participants’ information will be shared with the EC.
 Moreover, we will publish an Open Dataset with the beneficiaries of our open call including their basic information data and funding received in our project website, social media accounts.

 All the information that will be made public is clearly indicated in the official documentation of the call.
 Unless you want to, no technical insights will be published anywhere.

 Yes, you can try again in the next call.

 Every eligible proposal will be evaluated by two different experts.
 The evaluation criteria are:

-- Excellence & innovation of the project (50% weighting).
+- Excellence & innovation of the project (60% weighting)